Alex Bentley: Early life

-In the 2011-12 season, she earned All-Big Ten first team selection for the second time in her career, making her one of the nine players in school history with multiple first team accolades.
+In the 2011–12 season, she received an All-Big Ten first team selection for the second time in her career, making her one of the nine players in school history with multiple first team accolades.

 College career

 While at Penn State, Bentley led the Big Ten in steals.
 Bentley majored in broadcast journalism and minored in sociology while at Penn State.
 She was the fourth player in Big Ten History and the second player in school history with 1,500 points, 500 assists, and 300 steals.
-During the 2010-11 season Alex Bentley became the eleventh Lady Lion in school history to earn a first team all big ten selection from the coaches.
-In Bentley's first Big Ten game against Nebraska during the 2011-2012 season she got a then career-high 8 steals.
+During the 2010–11 season Alex Bentley became the eleventh Lady Lion in school history to earn a first team all big ten selection from the coaches.
+In Bentley's first Big Ten game against Nebraska during the 2011–2012 season she got a then career-high 8 steals.
 That was the most steals a Lady Lion had acquired in approximately ten years.

-During the 2010-11 season Bentley became the eleventh Lady Lion in school history to earn a first team all big ten selection from the coaches.
+During the 2010–11 season Bentley became the eleventh Lady Lion in school history to earn a first team all big ten selection from the coaches.
 She finished in the top fifteen of the big ten in scoring, assists, field goal percentage, free throw percentage, steals, and assist-to-turnover ratio.